astronomer/docs/learn/airflow-snowflake.md

 The [Snowflake provider package](https://registry.astronomer.io/providers/snowflake) contains:

 - [SnowflakeOperator](https://registry.astronomer.io/providers/snowflake/modules/snowflakeoperator): Executes any SQL query in Snowflake.
-- [S3ToSnowflakeOperator](https://registry.astronomer.io/providers/snowflake/modules/s3tosnowflakeoperator): Executes an COPY command to load files from s3 to Snowflake.
+- [S3ToSnowflakeOperator](https://registry.astronomer.io/providers/snowflake/modules/s3tosnowflakeoperator): Executes a COPY command to load files from s3 to Snowflake.
 - [SnowflakeToSlackOperator](https://registry.astronomer.io/providers/snowflake/modules/snowflaketoslackoperator): An operator that executes a SQL statement in Snowflake and sends the result to Slack.
 - [SnowflakeHook](https://registry.astronomer.io/providers/snowflake/modules/snowflakehook): A client to interact with Snowflake which is commonly used when building custom operators interacting with Snowflake.